greymd/teip/README.md

 HI[J3]
 ```

-Note that `-og` is one of the useful idiom and freuquently used in this manual.
+Note that `-og` is one of the useful idiom and frequently used in this manual.

 Here is an example of using `\d` which matches numbers.